Videomancer

 - Connect a composite video signal to the Analog Y/CVBS input

-- Set VIDEO ROUTE to Analog
+- Set Vid Route Mode to Analog

-- Set ANALOG VIDEO IN to CVBS
+- Set Analog In Mode to CVBS

 S-Video in